BioDepot/BioDepot-workflow-builder/Tutorials/dtoxs/README.md

 Once the data has been downloaded by the widget you should see a 'Finished!' flag under the widget.

 When this is finished you should see a new tutorial directory in your local ~/Desktop directory.
-This will contain all the necessary files for you to run the DetoxS pipeline.
+This will contain all the necessary files for you to run the DToxS pipeline.

 ## Run DetoxS pipeline